animaone/star-ocean-blue-sphere-source-code/README.md

+## This repository contains an extracted source code from the Gameboy Color game Star Ocean Blue Sphere, the extraction was done automatically using my own dynamic disassembler

 ### % of code documented (code and variables): ![30%](https://progress-bar.dev/30)

-## Current state of the disassembler
+## Current state of the disassembler:
 ![image](https://user-images.githubusercontent.com/31348553/141713033-80ae0b67-fc62-48c1-9cc1-95b8f18c9cac.png)

-This is an extracted source code from star ocean blue sphere, done automatically using my own dynamic disassembler

 ## Some beautiful code:
 ![](asm.jpg)